 Sounds scary, doesn’t it?
 If not, it should.
 This country is burying a generation in debt and making it impossible to truly realize the “American Dream” without paying a huge amount to loan and debt collectors each month.

 So what can we do about this?
-How can we save our children, teenagers or current University students from being part of this massive debt crisis?
+How can we save our children, teenagers or current University students from being part of this massive student loan debt crisis?

 The answer sounds simple, but we all know otherwise.